 - You should also check your credit history, which you can request from Credit Bureau Singapore.
 Although you are applying for a business loan, your background as a borrower will be checked to see if you are a good borrower.
 If you are a new business, they will consider your financial history as an individual to see if you have other sources of income that can pay for the loan while your business is not yet picking up.
 If you think your income isn’t enough, apply for the loan with your business partner.

 - If you have bad marks on your credit history, make sure you plan your way into clearing them up.
-Pay your current dues on time and seek help if you have a black mark in your history.
+Pay your current dues on time and seek help if you have a black mark on your history.

 Proper research and preparation will help you reduce the risk of having problems throughout your loan tenure, as well as help you understand your responsibilities as a borrower.

 Remember, loans are serious business and they must be tailored accordingly so you will not have problems defaulting it.
-If you do default it, it may cause troubles in the future if you need to get another business loan for your money needs.
+If you do default it, it may cause trouble in the future if you need to get another business loan for your money needs.